-- Create a stronger economy where Florida's spaceports and aerospace businesses can thrive - Guide public and private investment into emerging and growing aerospace enterprises and maximize the use of existing aerospace resources - Enrich our quality of life while providing responsible environmental stewardship - Advance a safer and secure spaceport transportation system for residents, businesses, and others the project list is updated based on new project applications for funding and unfunded projects from the previous year.
-Coordination between FDOT, Space Florida, and each Florida spaceport maximizes the use of state funds and enables Florida's spaceport system to improve and accommodate future needs.
+- Create a stronger economy where Florida's spaceports and aerospace businesses can thrive - Guide public and private investment into emerging and growing aerospace enterprises and maximize the use of existing aerospace resources - Enrich our quality of life while providing responsible environmental stewardship - Advance a safer and secure spaceport transportation system for residents, businesses, and others projects from the previous year.
+Coordination between FDOT, Space Florida, and Florida spaceports maximizes the use of state funds, enabling Florida's spaceport system to improve and accommodate future needs.